Mahmud Khoja Behbudiy: Publishing

 There isn't enough information on Behbudi's publishing house, despite the fact that there is a lot of evidence indicating he was also involved in the publishing field.

-The volumes Behbudi produced were printed in Samarkand printing houses because this publishing business did not have its own printing facility but rather functioned as a division of the library.
+The volumes Behbudiy produced were printed in Samarkand printing houses because this publishing business did not have its own printing facility but rather functioned as a division of the library.
 The reason is that separate requirements had to be met for the printing house's equipment and funding at the same time.

-Behbudi's map of Turkestan, Bukhara, Khiva, textbooks, the drama "Padarkush", and Fitrat's "Hindi Traveler" were translated into Russian for the first time in "Nashriyoti Behbudiya."
+Behbudiy's map of Turkestan, Bukhara, Khiva, textbooks, the drama "Padarkush", and Fitrat's "Hindi Traveler" were translated into Russian for the first time in "Nashriyoti Behbudiya."

-For the schools that were established under his direction, Behbudi authored and published textbooks. he was the only instructor who freely "distributed" them.
+For the schools that were established under his direction, Behbudiy authored and published textbooks. he was the only instructor who freely "distributed" them.

 Even today, publishing houses, which are a part of libraries, are still actively working.
 Both "Nashriyoti Behbudiya" and "Library Behbudiya" were academic hubs that benefited the populace and enlightened the contemporary perception of Behbudiya.